What you should splurge on and what you can save on.

 10. Calculate Your Bar Needs

 “Wine and spirits can be the biggest expenses at Thanksgiving dinner, but they’re worth it!
-Family gatherings can sometimes get a little tense, so having a thoughtfully chosen selection of wines to pair with dinner—and a few other spirits to lighten the mood—can make all the difference,” says Aidan Owens, culinary director at Herb & Wood and executive chef of Herb & Sea in San Diego.
+Family gatherings can sometimes get a little tense, so having a thoughtfully chosen selection of wines to pair with dinner—and a few other spirits to lighten the mood—can make all the difference,” says Aidan Owens, culinary director at Herb & Wood and Herb & Sea in San Diego.

 “If serving wine, plan for about half a bottle per person (or one drink per person for every hour of the event),” Ali says.
 “For non-alcoholic beverages, plan for about one to two drinks per person.